Can we, strictly on the basis of observation,

 We also see that in the radiation from the distant galaxies

 the spectral lines, as seen by us, are displaced toward the red end of the spectrum.
 It is from this evidence that it is usually

 inferred that the universe is expanding.
 What we don't know is whence comes this expansion, if it is an expansion, and if

 We further see that from all directions in space, we receive a great deal of radiation in the microwave,

 an isotropic background radiation which has the form of a black body radiation at about 2.7Â° Kelvin.
 What we do

 not clearly understand is how, or from what regions of deep space, this background radiation arises.

 From these four observations, that the observable

+Whence the hydrogen?
 Whence the galaxies and stars?
 Whence the red shift?
 Whence the background radiation?

 Three Models of the Universe

 the red shift arose the big bang hypothesis.
 It was inferred, by Gamov and others, that the red shift was simply a Doppler